 The Real Enemy of the Environment is Bad Product Design

 Every day I walk my dog and every day I pick up garbage that has mysteriously never made it to the garbage or recycling bin.
-It pains me to see what humans so mindlessly pitch waste out their car windows or drop by the side of the road.
-Every day I think humans are disgusting and lazy and they deserve to die out.
+It pains me to see what humans so mindlessly pitch out their car windows or drop on the sidewalk.
+Some days I think humans are disgusting and lazy and they deserve to die out.

-Over the Holidays I had the pleasure of reading a fascinating book called The Upcycle, by William McDonough and Michael Braungart.
-This is the follow up book to their first collaboration, Cradle to Cradle.
+Recently, I had the pleasure of reading a fascinating book called The Upcycle, by William McDonough and Michael Braungart.
+This is the follow-up book to their first collaboration, Cradle to Cradle.

-Each book outlines their drive for a new way to design for the planet.
+Each book outlines the global need for a new way to design the products we use every day.
 Designing for Cradle to Cradle or C2C “means that a material or its component chemicals could be reused endlessly, safely.”
 It is the opposite of our current way of thinking where everything can just be thrown away.
 To a certain extent it encourages recycling, but smart recycling.
 It means making products with the whole product cycle in mind.
-Not just its first purpose, but the second and maybe the third until it breaks down into smaller particles and starts all over again.
+Not just its first purpose, but the second and maybe the third until it breaks down into smaller particles that can be rebuilt into something new.

 Composting is nature’s C2C.
 Food grows from the soil, we consume what we need, the leftover bits are then allowed to decompose and eventually nourish the next generation of food.
 Bill and Michael argue in their books that when designing a product or service, companies must think about the bigger picture, not just the immediate gain.
 The question should always be — what’s next and where are we going with this?